djfnhf/NetScope/README.md

 # NetScope: A Measurement Benchmark for Security-Oriented Evaluation of Pre-trained Network Traffic Models

 NetScope is a research-oriented benchmark toolkit for network traffic analysis.
-It provides a unified workflow for three major directions:
+It provides a unified workflow for two major directions:

 - Traffic Classification
 - Traffic Generation
-- Data Preprocessing

 The project keeps each experimental script independent, while exposing a single launcher entry point for task discovery, execution, and validation.